-We are currently accepting applications for competitive funding.
-Pre-proposals are due on February 18, 2015.
+We are not currently accepting applications for competitive funding.
+Pre-proposals were due on February 18, 2015.

 2015 Funding Opportunity Overview (Download the Request For Proposals)

 The Sustain Our Great Lakes program is soliciting pre-proposals to restore and enhance habitat in the Great Lakes basin.
 The program will award grants for on-the-ground habitat improvements, with a focus on improving the quality and connectivity of streams, riparian zones and coastal wetlands.
 Approximately $5–7 million is expected to be available for grant awards in 2015.
 To be eligible for funding, projects must occur within the Great Lakes basin.
 Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Indian tribes, and educational institutions.
 Details about this funding opportunity are provided in the Request For Proposals.
 A list of FAQs provides complementary information related to funding eligibility, timelines, and matching funds.
 Application information for quick reference is provided in a Tip Sheet.

 On January 14, 2015, Sustain Our Great Lakes hosted a webinar to provide additional information on the 2015 funding opportunity.
 A recording of the webinar can be viewed by clicking here.
 Viewers will learn about funding priorities and the application process, see examples of past projects, and receive tips for submitting competitive proposals.
 The webinar recording is approximately 1 hour.
 A pdf version of the webinar slides without the recording can be viewed by clicking here.

 Additional Coastal Wetlands Information (View the Coastal Wetlands Webinar Recording)